Miapeer/miapeer/README.md

 # Miapeer
 This is the Miapeer front-end.
-It serves as a landing page to get to additional Miapeer resources.
+It serves as a landing page to get to additional Miapeer resources and consumes the [Miapeer API](https://github.com/Miapeer/api).

 ## Table of Contents
 - [License](#license)